The Best New Pizza In Los AngelesIf you’re looking to break out of your usual pizza routine, you’ve come to the right place.

-As every drunk UCLA student and divorced dad knows, pizza is the ideal takeout food.
-Which means that in the middle of a pandemic, it’s going to be a lot of people’s go-to meal.
+As every stumble-y college student and divorced dad knows, pizza is the ideal takeout food.
+Which means that during a pandemic, it’s going to be a lot of people’s go-to meal.
 And while we know that you’ve been with your favorite pizza place longer than your current romantic partner (or recent ex-), you don’t have to break up with your current spot in order to try a new one... but it couldn’t hurt.

-So why not try a little pizza polygamy and check out one of these 12 excellent new options?
-From thin crust to thick, Detroit-style pop-ups Downtown to NY-style pizzerias in Long Beach, these are the best new pizza spots in Los Angeles.
+So why not try a little pizza polygamy and check out one of these 17 excellent new options?
+From thin crust to thick, Detroit-style pop-ups to NY-style pizzerias in Long Beach, these are the best new pizza spots in Los Angeles.

-De La Nonna is a pop-up that operates weekly at Dudley Market, serving excellent pies that walk the (OK, probably arbitrary) line between focaccia and pizza.
+De La Nonna is a roaming pop-up that’s serving excellent pies that walk the (OK, probably arbitrary) line between focaccia and pizza.
 The crust is light and airy, and sprinkled with flaky sea salt, and while they don’t overload it with toppings, you still get plenty of flavor from them.
 We like their white pie, with roasted fennel, mozzarella, and dabs of pesto, and the Market pie, with a super-herbaceous cream sauce and crispy parmesan.
 Either way, you can’t go wrong.
-Their Nonna Pack is a great deal - it includes two pizzas, a salad, and a bottle of wine for $48 - which, along with the ocean views at Dudley Market, make it an ideal place for a date night.

 One of the few Detroit-style spots in Los Angeles, Dough Daddy is an excellent pop-up in DTLA.
 Their square pies are defined by crispy edges, thick, bread-y crust, about a pound of creamy, salty Wisconsin brick cheese, and messy rows of sweet, fresh tomato sauce (added on top, rather than directly to the dough).
 Make sure you also add the pepperoni, which is cooked perfectly so the edges curl up to make tiny little swimming pools of grease.
 It’s going to take some effort to order - you’ll should follow them on Instagram and go from there - but in the end, all the work will be worth it for these excellent pies.